 What's the cheapest way to do nanny payroll?

-Self-service tools like NannyKeeper start at $10/month ($120/year) and handle all 50 states.
+Self-service tools like NannyKeeper start at $10/month ($100/year on annual billing) and handle all 50 states.
 You file the forms yourself using the documents and reminders the platform provides.
 If you want full-service filing, Poppins at $49/month is the most affordable option.

 Can I switch between HomePay and Poppins mid-year?